Learn how we are shifting from making the patient fit the treatment to making the treatment fit the patient.

 Precision medicine involves tailoring medical treatments to individual patients.

-With precision medicine breast cancer is no longer just breast cancer; it can be defined by various biomarkers such as estrogen receptor expression, etc.
+With precision medicine, breast cancer is no longer just breast cancer; it can be defined by various biomarkers such as estrogen receptor expression, etc.

 At Novartis, we’re committed to advancing precision medicine, and we firmly believe that the future of medicine is about creating results, not pills.

 Precision medicine is where we want medicine to be.
-It is a key evolution – it used to be about making the patient fit the treatment, but now it is about making the treatment fit the patient,
+It is a key evolution – it used to be about making the patient fit the treatment, but now it is about making the treatment fit the patient.

 It’s an exciting time for this emerging field of medicine.
-With the help of traditional and novel collaborations, we’re working to bring a precision medicine approach to a many therapeutic areas.
+With the help of traditional and novel collaborations, we’re working to bring a precision medicine approach to many therapeutic areas.